 Fruits in Season in Autumn

-While there are fewer local fruits in the fall, there are a wide variety of the species that are available.
+While there are fewer seasonal fruits in the fall, there are a wide variety of species that are available.
 Check out our list below for varieties of apples, pears, and more!

 - Red Delicious